 An Unexpected Partner:

 Then one day he ended up discovering a small hole in the far corner wall of the house.
 He peeked inside and found a small crow sitting atop a nest so shoddily built Pieter had to assume it was her first.
-He chuckled to himself at the realization that he wasn’t the only fool who’d seen the potential in this overlooked lot.
-And when he had the chance he took her ambitious project out to the vineyard, and so he gave her a place among our Pinot Noir so that she could oversee his own ambitious project.
+He chuckled to himself at the realization that he was not the only fool who had seen the potential in this overlooked lot.
+And when he had the chance, he took her ambitious project out to the vineyard, and so he gave her a place among our Pinot Noir so that she could oversee his own ambitious project.
 It was at this point as he was handling her nest that he discovered where his all his keys (along with a surprising amount of other shiny objects) had been disappearing to.

-Like Pieter, the crow is still here.
-Like him she still watches over these vineyards.
-And still like Pieter, she occasionally steals a few grapes to eat.
-Together the two of them have built a place for all of Summerland to call home.
-To find excellent award-winning wines at reasonable costs, and to enjoy a friendly conversation with knowledgeable staff.
+As the years go by the crow is still here.
+She and her offspring still watch over these vineyards.
+The crows occasionally steal a few grapes to eat, and the winery has become a place for all of Summerland to call home.
+Come visit Back Door Winery to find excellent award-winning wines at reasonable costs, and to enjoy a friendly conversation with knowledgeable staff.

 … just keep an eye on your keys!